YuriAntonelli/YuriAntonelli/README.md

 ## Hi!
 I am Yuri Antonelli
-- 📝 Highly interested in anything that links economics to maths&stats!
+- 📝 Highly interested in anything that links economics&finance to maths&stats!
-- 👨‍💻 Trainee at European Central Bank
+- 👨‍💻 Incoming Quant UBS

 <!---
 YuriAntonelli/YuriAntonelli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.